SamB-C/C-Class-Generator/README.md

 - Allow user to input a target file location
 - If process will override file, check with user if this is intended.
 Give option to append to hpp file (in case of template specilisation)
 - Multiple template classes.
-- Consider case where there are no member variables
 - Fill in example in `README.md`